 Background Info: Clue is a board game that has been around since 1948.
 The style of the game is murder mystery, deduction, and bluffing.
 Clue is considered best when playing with 4 or 5 players, but can be played with 3-6.
-The basic object of the game is to be the first to figure out how committed the murder of Mr. Boddy, with what weapon, and in what room.
+If you want to learn how to play clue, know that the object of the game is to be the first to figure out who committed the murder of Mr. Boddy, with what weapon, and in what room.

 Setting up the Game:

 - First place all 6 character game pieces (whether you have 6 people playing or not) on the board at the starting squares marked with each name.
 The character game piece that each player is physically sitting closest to is the one they will use throughout the game.

 - Next, separate the cards in to people, rooms, and weapons.
 Select a card out of each pile and put them (without looking at them) in the “Confidential Case File” envelope (essentially you should then have a person, weapon, and room in the envelope).
 Place the envelope in the center of the game board.

 - Shuffle all of the rest of the cards and hand them out to each player, one at a time in a clockwise fashion, until all cards have been dealt.
 Do not let anyone see your cards!